matusm/At.Matus.MetaData.Abstractions/README.md

 # At.Matus.MetaData.Abstractions

-A small, focused abstraction for storing and exposing simple metadata as a collection of records.
-Each record is a map (dictionary) of string key/value pairs.
+A small, focused abstraction for storing and exposing simple metadata as a single record.
+The metadata record is represented as a `Dictionary<string, string>` that holds all key/value entries.

 ## Key concepts

-- `Records` — an array of dictionaries where each element represents a logical metadata record.
+- `Records` — a single `Dictionary<string, string>` containing all metadata entries.
-- `RecordCount` — the number of records stored.
+- `RecordCount` — the number of metadata entries (number of key/value pairs in `Records`).
-- `AddRecord(string key, string value)` — add a key/value pair; concrete implementations decide how records are created and how duplicate keys are handled.
+- `AddRecord(string key, string value)` — adds or updates a metadata entry; concrete implementations should document duplicate-key behavior (commonly overwrite).

 ## Why this package

-This abstraction keeps metadata concerns separated from domain logic and enables multiple implementations (in-memory, persisted, adapter for other metadata stores) while preserving a simple surface area.
+Keeps metadata concerns separated from domain logic and enables different implementations (in-memory, persisted, adapters) while preserving a minimal surface area.

 ## Target platform